MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 contents to its original state.
 The `op` object has a boolean named `revert`, if it is true then a revert is in process.
 It also contains an `oldvalue` element which is set by default to None.
-The user can set the value in the commit call at the beginning to the original value so it can know how to restore the data.
+The user can save the old value in the commit call at the beginning so the it can set it back to the original value if a `revert` happens.

 ### YangElem and Children